socadk/design-practice-repository/README.md

 <!-- "DPR" pronounced "deeper"... and Se (or C?) can be pronounced "see", so [O] see deeper... or "steeper" ;-) -->

-*Welcome to DPR (pronounced "deeper")!* This public repository collects methods elements and practices from various methods (old and new) that are applicable to service-oriented analysis and design (and beyond).
+*Welcome to DPR (pronounced "deeper")!* This public repository collects method elements and practices from various methods (old and new) that are applicable to service-oriented analysis and design (and beyond).

 ## Target Audience

-Here's the roles we have created this repository for, ordered from specific to generic:
+This repository targets the following software engineering roles, ordered from specific to generic:

 * [(Micro-)Service](https://medium.com/olzzio/seven-microservices-tenets-e97d6b0990a4) designers
 * [API product managers/owners](/roles/SDPR-APIProductOwner.md), developers, testers, maintainers